ericstrobl/RCSP/README.md

 The academic article describing RCSP in detail can be found [here](https://www.biorxiv.org/content/10.1101/2024.01.13.574491v3).
 Please cite the article if you use any of the code in this repository.

 The Experiments folder contains any additional code needed to replicate the experimental results in the paper.
+All code was tested in R version 4.3.1.

 # Installation